SatyaSaiSrijaGottimukkala/Mini-Project/README.md

 4. Rahul

-follow the steps to build your reactnative app
+follow the steps to build your reactnative LongstayVilla app

 step-1
 in your react-native folder, create a folder for components and add the files in our components folder